Fire Damage Lawyer in McAllen Protecting the Rights of Fire Victims

 - A comprehensive list of the lost or damaged items and provide any receipts that you may have if possible.

 - Be certain to take multiple photographs of the damage from several various angles.
 If it is feasible, also consider making a video in which you can demonstrate the extent of the damage that was caused by the fire.
 Both the photographs and the video will lend credibility to your insurance claim.

 - Keep damaged or destroyed items or even portions of the items until the claims adjuster has made an inspection of your property.
 Do not discard any item that you plan to claim without first discussing it with the adjuster.

 - It is essential that you keep an accurate accounting of additional expenses that may accompany your claims, such as expenses for living accommodations, repairs, or supplies and materials obtained in order to make repairs if applicable.
 You will need to keep all receipts that correspond to any money that you have spent that directly ties in with dealing with the aftermath of the fire.

 - For both your own records and those of the insurance company, make copies of all documents and pictures/videos that you submit to your claims adjuster.

-By making an accurate inventory and having photographic evidence to back up your claim, you stand a much greater chance of having your fire damage claim approved.
+By making an accurate inventory and having photographic evidence to back up your smoke damage claim, you stand a much greater chance of having your fire damage claim approved.

-Can I Ask For An Advance Against My Final Insurance Claim For Living Expenses After A Fire in Texas?
+Can I Ask For An Advance Against My Fire Insurance Claim For Living Expenses After A Fire in Texas?

 If you had to leave your home quickly due to a fire, you most likely were only concerned with getting your family and yourself out of harm’s way as fast as possible.
 Once you were all safely out, you had to start thinking about where and how you were going to live.